Little Easton

 Little Easton is a village and civil parish in Essex, England.
 The village is situated approximately 7 mi east from the town of Bishop's Stortford, and 12 mi north-west from the county town of Chelmsford.
 Little Easton parish is defined at the west by the River Roding, and the east by the River Chelmer.
 The village and civil parish of Great Easton lie one mile (1.6 km) to the north.
+At the 2021 census the parish had a population of 424.

 History

-Little Easton dates from the 12th century and is recorded in the Domesday Book in 1086 as Estaines Parva in the Hundred of Dunmow.
+Little Easton dates from the 12th century and is recorded in the Domesday Book of 1086 as Estaines Parva in the Hundred of Dunmow.